Virgin Margarita (Margarita Mocktail)

 The Speckled Palate participates in affiliate programs.
 As an Amazon Associate, I earn a commission from qualifying purchases.
 Please refer to my disclosure page for more information about these affiliate programs.

-• Limes or freshly squeezed lime juice—I purchase the squeezed kind from the refrigerated section at the grocery store.
+• Limes or freshly squeezed lime juice — I purchase the fresh squeezed kind from the refrigerated section at the grocery store.
 It’s with the pre-chopped fruit and is worth the splurge.
 However, you can purchase limes and squeeze ‘em yourself.

-• Simple syrup—you can make it at home or you can purchase it from the store or online.
+• Simple syrup — you can make it at home or you can purchase it from the store or online.
+Some recipes call for agave nectar or even maple syrup.
+I prefer the simple syrup.

-• Orange juice—we don’t need a ton of this, but it’s enough to add a hint of orange flavor to the drink!
+• Orange juice — we don’t need a ton of this, but it’s enough to add a hint of orange flavor to the drink!
+This is playing the role of the orange liqueur in the classic drink.
 You can squeeze your own or use something you purchased at the store.

 Also, if you’ve got some homemade margarita mix at your house, you could use that in place of the lime juice and simple syrup.
 I have notations on how to do that in the recipe card for you.